 A student withdrawing from the University must follow the procedures for withdrawal.
 The process begins in the Office of the Registrar; and the student must be cleared by other areas, including the Business Office, the Vice President for Student Affairs, and the Academic Dean, as indicated on the withdrawal form.
 Failure to withdraw properly from the University may result in the student's being awarded failing grades for the semester.

 Medical Withdrawal

-If a student leaves the University for Medical Reasons and wishes to return, the student must reapply to the Coordinator of the graduate program from which the student withdrew.
-A full report from the student's health care provider and a personal interview may be required before an application for readmission is considered.
-The graduate program will also take the student's academic record into consideration in the admissions process.
+If a student leaves the University for Medical Reasons and wishes to return, the student must reapply to the Director or Coordinator of the graduate program from which the student withdrew.

 Readmissions/Reapplications